Giskard-AI/giskard-hub/new-docs/hub/sdk/datasets/index.rst

     hub = HubClient()

-You can now use the ``hub`` client to control the Giskard Hub!
-Let's start by creating a fresh project.
+You can now use the ``hub.datasets`` client to control the Giskard Hub!

 Datasets
 --------